When going out and about it is useful to find where your nearest accessible toilets and other facilities are.

 is the care and support of people with a serious progressive illness.
 It also includes care for their families.

 There are plenty of green spaces in and around Newcastle upon Tyne, where you can take a walk, ride a bike, use the play/exercise facilities and enjoy the fresh air.
-Here’s a handy list of those in Newcastle.
+Some of the parks also feature part of the Hadrian’s Way.
+Here’s a handy list of those in Newcastle and close by.

 If you are planning to travel abroad, or in some cases within the UK, you are required to have a valid UK passport.